-High-quality racks stand out due to their enormous stability and training variations.
-With a Power Rack you can do different workouts at home and target different muscle groups.
-By deciding to buy a power rack, you can set up your home gym in a space-saving way and still train in a versatile way.
+Do you want to buy a Power Rack?
+High-quality racks are characterised by their enormous stability and training versatility.
+With a power rack at home you can perform different workouts and target different muscle groups.
+By buying a power rack, you can set up your home gym in a space-saving way and still train in a versatile way.

-Shipping is free of charge - as the manufacturer, we pay the shipping costs for you.
-Easy & risk-free ordering: If you don't like your new rack, you can return it to us within 14 days and get your money back.
+Our free shipping makes shopping even more convenient for you.
+As the manufacturer, we take care of the shipping costs for you.
+So you can order easily and risk-free.
+If you are not satisfied with your new rack, you can return it to us within 14 days for a full refund.

 What is a power rack?

-Advanced weight training racks also have height-adjustable shelves for the barbell and longer bars in front of or between the standing legs, known as safety shelves.
-Versions of racks with one shelf and safeties are usually called half racks.
-With a half rack you can adjust the start and end position of an exercise or the individual range of motion of a movement to your body conditions.
-For pulling exercises from below, the bar often rests on the Safetys, while for exercises from higher positions such as squats, shoulder presses or front squats, the racks are used.
-If you also want to perform pulling exercises such as barbell rowing and deadlifts, or generally train to muscle failure, your rack should have a lower safety shelf.
+Advanced strength athletes often use power racks with height-adjustable shelves and longer bars in front of or between the standing legs, which are called safety shelves.
+Racks with one shelf and safeties are often called half racks.
+With a half rack you can adjust the start and end position of an exercise or the individual range of motion to your body conditions.
+For pulling exercises, the bar often rests on the Safetys, while for exercises such as squats, shoulder presses or front squats, the racks are used.
+If you also want to do pulling exercises like barbell rowing and deadlifts or generally train to muscle failure, your rack should have a lower safety shelf.

 What are the advantages of training with a rack?

 With a fitness rack, some of the basic barbell exercises can be performed in a meaningful way.
 These include squats and shoulder presses.
 But also other exercises like deadlifts or barbell rowing are safer and more comfortable with the use of a rack.
 With a rack you increase the number of exercises you can do effectively.
 With a power rack and a barbell you can already train your entire body.
 Training with a barbell is not only considered the most effective way to build muscles and increase strength in competitive sports.